 The Radiohead band logo has gone through several iterations over the years since the band’s inception in 1992.
 Perhaps the most iconic and memorable is the “modified bear” icon that was first seen in 2000.
 This geometric bear emblem became a symbol for the band and has continued to appear in their branding today.
 Even as the band’s aesthetic evolved through typography and kerning changes, the modified bear has endured.
 This quirky, hard-to-miss symbol is instantly recognizable, and creates unity among Radiohead fans around the world.
 It exudes the ultimate street style mood, a certain je ne sais quoi grunginess that possibly inspired other fashion trends like Balenciaga’s collab with video game fashion.

-Every time Kevin Parker puts out a new album with trippy, psychedelic Tame Impala, he uses it as a clean slate to update the look and feel of the band’s identity.
+Every time Kevin Parker puts out a new album with trippy, psychedelic Tame Impala, he uses it as a clean slate to update the look and feel of the band’s identity, speaking to the future of logos.
 In general, it is recommended that brands only update or refresh their logo every five years; however, as a band’s music evolves with every new release, so can their logo.
 Tame Impala organically incorporates this idea, changing their logo to reflect the band’s new sound iteration—and fans anticipate the change and look forward to collecting Tame Impala’s latest merch.

 Formed by sisters Alana, Danielle and Este Haim, the band is a staple of the indie-music circuit.
 With their recent video collaboration with director Paul Thomas Anderson, their videos join the company of Fiona Apple, Radiohead and his latest Oscar-nominated comedy Licorice Pizza.
 Like their music, Haim’s band logo brings a modern twist to the ‘70’s hippie feel.
 The typography is connected, with each letter bleeding into the other, creating a sense of movement.
 It almost looks like notes written on sheet music, with the lines behind tying them all together.
 This band logo also has a softness to it, perfectly matching the famous sisters style and sound.